 2. Breadth Requirement.
 The goal of this requirement is to expand students’ general knowledge of the field at large.
 Two content courses outside of the student’s research concentration (including but not limited to the Department of Psychology).
 The third breadth course can either be a content course or a quantitative course.

 3. Depth Requirement.
-Survey of Industrial and Organizational Psychology (PSYC 5114)

-4. Depth Requirement.
-Two seminars in Advanced Topics in Industrial Psychology (PSYC 6924)
+Seminar in Industrial Psychology (PSYC 5114)

 5. Depth Requirement.
+One seminar in Advanced Topics in Industrial Psychology (PSYC 6924)

-Two seminars in Advanced Topics in Organizational Psychology (PSYC 6934)
+6. Depth Requirement.
+One seminar in Advanced Topics in Organizational Psychology (PSYC 6934)

 - Advanced Psychometric Theory